What Is Normal Aging? Signs & Changes

 • Good healthcare

-The ageing clock can't be stopped.
+The aging clock can't be stopped.
 But you can influence the way you experience aging.
-The following powerful strategies can prove to be beneficial for a healthy lifestyle for ageing:
+The following powerful strategies can prove to be beneficial for a healthy lifestyle for aging:

 1. Nutrition and exercise